Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

 \subsubsection{Relaxation stage}

 The matter produced in the early UrQMD evolution is far from equilibrium and requires thermalization before hydrodynamics can be applied.
 This motivates the introduction of a relaxation stage, during which the system evolves gradually toward local equilibrium.
 The approach is inspired by the relaxation-time approximation to the Boltzmann equation \cite{Akkelin:2009nz, Naboka:2014eha}.
-The relaxation stage starts at a proper time $\tau_0$ and lasts until the time $\tau_{th}$, both being the free parameters of the model.
-The total energy-momentum tensor and baryon charge current are taken in the form
+The relaxation stage starts at a proper time $\tau_0$ and lasts until the time $\tau_{\text{th}}$, both being free parameters of the model.